Chair Philip A. Baddour, III

 Serving the Commission since 2019

-Gillen began his career with the Industrial Commission in 1994, working as an Agency Legal Specialist under several Commissioners and as a Special Deputy Commissioner in the Executive Secretary's Office.
-Gillen then served as a Deputy Commissioner from 2005 until confirmed as a Commissioner.
+Gillen began his legal career with the Industrial Commission in 1994, working as an Agency Legal Specialist under several Commissioners and as a Special Deputy Commissioner in the Executive Secretary's Office.
+Gillen then served as a Deputy Commissioner from 2005 until he was confirmed to serve his first term as a Commissioner.

-Jim Gillen received his B.A. degree in English from North Carolina State University in 1991 and his J.D. degree from Campbell University in 1994.
+Gillen received his B.A. degree in English from North Carolina State University in 1991 and his J.D. degree from Campbell University School of Law in 1994.

 To e-mail Commissioner Gillen, click here: Jim.Gillen@ic.nc.gov.